-Pseudomonad populations in the casing materials at the start (fresh casing samples) and between the 2nd and 3rd flush of the experiments were determined by preparing suspensions of two replicate samples of 1 g casing in 9 mL sterile deionised water (Noble et al, 2009).
-Serial dilutions of the suspension were spread on pseudomonad isolation agar (PIA) (Difco Laboratories, Detroit, Michigan) and incubated at 25°C for 48 h to determine the total pseudomonad populations as colony forming units per gram casing (cfu g-1).
+Pseudomonad populations in the casing materials at the start (fresh casing samples) and between the second and third flush of the experiments were determined by preparing suspensions of two replicate samples of 1 g casing in 9 mL sterile deionised water (Noble et al, 2009).
+Serial dilutions of the suspension were spread on pseudomonad isolation agar (PIA) (Difco Laboratories, Detroit, Michigan) and incubated at 25°C for 48 h to determine the total pseudomonad populations as colony forming units per fresh weight casing (cfu g-1 F.W.).